 What happens when I go for treatment?

-You will be asked about your current symptoms, what treatment you have received, you medical history, your diet, digestive system, sleeping patterns and emotional state.
-The acupuncturist is also likely to feel your pulses on both wrists, and may ask to look at your tounge.
+You will be asked about your current symptoms, what treatment you have received, you medical history, and aspects of general health such as your diet, digestive system, sleeping patterns, lifestyle and emotional state.

 How many sessions will I need?